99003746/N9_SDLC_CALCULATOR/1_Requirements/4W & 1H/README.md

 2) Write the code for all the requirements.

-3) Use one programming language to code the functions.(C)
+3) Use one programming language to code the functions(C).

 4) Use github and visual studio for making and building file for required specification.